-The General Assembly should strengthen the authority of localities along with providing funding opportunities to manage and reduce blight.
-This could be done through empowering localities' flexibility with building permits issued for repairs or renovation.
-There are many methods that could be considered to empower local governments including but not limited to:

-- a) the requirement of timely completion of the work, - b) filing a legitimate plan by the owner, diligently pursued, to complete the work, - c) authorizing local government action to correct the health and public safety problems created by incomplete work and to either seize available assets of the owner and use them to fund corrective action or impose high fees that would recover the locality's costs on a priority basis.

-This would be similar to the localities' powers for retrieving unpaid taxes.
+- 6 The General Assembly should strengthen the authority of localities along with providing broaden - 7 the laws funding opportunities to manage and reduce on dealing with blight.
+This could be done - 8 through empowering localities' flexibility with building permits issued for repairs or renovation. - 9 There are many mMethods that could be considered to empower local governments including but not limited to: e - a. the requirement of timely completion of the work, or, - b. filing a legitimate plan by the owner, diligently pursued, to complete the work, - c. authorizing local government action to correct the health and public safety problems created - by incomplete work and to either seize available assets of the owner and use them to fund - corrective action, or impose high fees that would recover the locality's costs on a priority basis. - This would be similar to the localities' powers for retrieving unpaid taxes.